What is Polypharmacy? Risks, Side Effects, and Safe Medication Management

 Sometimes two medicines that are safe to take separately are unsafe to take together, potentially causing life threatening side effects.
 For example, someone may be on a blood thinner medicine called warfarin.
 If they recently also started taking ibuprofen for back pain, the combination of the warfarin and an NSAID increases the risk of gastrointestinal bleeding, which can be deadly.

-Polypharmacy increases the risk of “prescribing cascades.”
-This usually occurs when an adverse drug reaction (ADR) is misinterpreted as a new condition, resulting in a new medication being prescribed.
 For example, an older adult may be prescribed Reglan to treat nausea, and then develop issues with movement resembling Parkinson’s disease.
-They see a provider for the new symptoms, which are actually a reaction to the original medication.
+They see a health care provider for the new symptoms, which are actually a reaction to the original medication.
 Instead of discontinuing Reglan, extra medications are added, contributing to the cascade.